 - If your home is listed, a historic building report is likely to be required.

-A scheme from a lighting designer can be well worthwhile.
+A kitchen lighting scheme from a specialist designer can be well worthwhile.
 ‘Operate ambient, accent and task lighting on different circuits, for control of zones and the freedom to alter the mood,’ says Luke Thomas, associate at John Cullen, which charges from £102 per hour’s consultation.

-Polished concrete is on trend and hardwearing.
+Concrete flooring is on trend and hardwearing kitchen flooring.
 ‘It can be laid both internally and externally, giving spaces impact,’ says Jonathan Reid, director of GreyMatter Concrete.
-Expect to pay from £120 to £144 per m² for a 50m² 10cm-thick floor.
+Expect to pay from £120 to £144 per m² for a 50m² 10cm thick floor.

-Tiles are an excellent way to make a statement.
+Kitchen tiles are an excellent way to make a statement.
 ‘There are so many options, from rustic terracotta to hand-poured encaustic tiles,’ says Harriet Roberts, co-founder of Bert & May, which offers reclaimed tiles, with prices starting from around £100 per m².
 However, if you shop at DIY sheds or larger chains, such as Topps Tiles, you can find wall and floor tiles for as little as £10 per m².

 You’ll need to consider heating a kitchen in a new extension, and underfloor heating is an option.
 ‘If you have a relatively new and energy-efficient boiler, check whether it is powerful enough to handle the additional heating demand,’ advises Michael Holmes.
 ‘If your boiler is more than 10 years old, consider replacing it, as a more energy-efficient design will help offset the cost.’
-A straightforward gas boiler replacement will typically cost around £2,300, according to the Energy Saving Trust.

 ‘Decorating is one of the easier DIY tasks for those looking to reduce costs of an extension,’ says Michael.
 ‘Skilled decorators tend to spend more time prepping than painting and this makes all the difference to the finish, so if you plan to decorate, don’t cut corners on sanding, filling, priming and undercoating.’